Stretch Your Legs with These 5 Iconic Blue Mountain Walks

-The popular Blue Mountain walk is well set up for those who prefer a stroll compared to a hike.
+The Charles Darwin Walk is a popular Blue Mountain walk well set up for those who prefer a stroll compared to a hike.
 The path is made up of both boardwalks across creeks and around ancient trees as well as bush tracks through open forest and shrubbery.
 If you’re lucky, you might even spot some local wildlife such as a crackle of boisterous black cockatoos.

 This route is scattered with plenty of watering holes for you to cool off in.
 Don’t miss Wentworth Falls (which also has a lovely picnic area) on your way to Weeping Rock or Jamison Creek's rock pools.
 And Fletchers Lookout provides stunning views of the Jamison Valley below.